 It is important to be aware that you may have additional notification obligations under other laws if you experience a personal data breach.
 For example:

 - If you are a communications service provider, you must notify the ICO of any personal data breach within 24 hours under the Privacy and Electronic Communications Regulations (PECR).
 You should use our PECR breach notification form, rather than the GDPR process.
 Please see our pages on PECR for more details.

 - If you are a UK trust service provider, you must notify the ICO of a security breach that may include a personal data breach within 24 hours under the Electronic Identification and Trust Services (eIDAS) Regulation.
 You can use our eIDAS breach notification form or the GDPR breach-reporting process.
 However, if you report it to us under the UK GDPR, this still must be done within 24 hours.
 Please read our Guide to eIDAS for more information.

 - If your organisation is an operator of essential services or a digital service provider, you will have incident-reporting obligations under the NIS Directive.
 These are separate from personal data breach notification under the UK GDPR.
 If you suffer an incident that’s also a personal data breach, you will still need to report it to the ICO separately, and you should use the GDPR process for doing so.

 You may also need to consider notifying third parties such as the police, insurers, professional bodies, or bank or credit card companies who can help reduce the risk of financial loss to individuals.

 The European Data Protection Board, which has replaced the WP29, has endorsed the WP29 Guidelines on Personal Data Breach Notification.
+Although the UK has left the EU, these guidelines continue to be relevant.
 You should also be aware of any recommendations issued under relevant codes of conduct or sector-specific requirements that your organisation may be subject to.